biphasic/website/content/post/rethinking-cameras-medium.md

 +++
-title = "Rethinking the way our cameras see"
+title = "Rethinking the way our cameras see."

 date = 2016-04-20
 lastmod = 2020-04-14